dylans1lk/LinkedListing-FE/README.md

 # Linked Listing

-This repository contains the front end portion of the Linked Listing app, created using Android Studios.
+This repository contains the front end portion of the Linked Listing app, created using Android Studio.

 ## Table of Contents